nlclark216/Anisongs-Capstone/documentation/MVP/features/features.md

 - View selected vibes on profile.
 - Create new vibes for event filters (location, date, category, online/offline).
 - Delete selected vibes.
+- Allow user to play only explicit versions of songs, or only non-explicit

 ---